beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 - `tests/` the unit tests, matches the structure of `src/`

 ## Code overview
-The CLI is driven via [commander](https://github.com/tj/commander.js/) in `main.js`, here you can see all of the commands that are added.
+This project uses [commander](https://github.com/tj/commander.js/) for the CLI logic.
+In `main.js` you can see all of the commands that are added.
 Each command corresponds to a file in the `src/cli` folder.

 ### Action Chains
-Commands are implemented using action chains.
+Commands are generally implemented using action chains.
 An action chain is a abstraction for combining small pieces of functionality together to accomplish complex logic.
 An action chain is composed of "links", each link in the chain is a small single purpose function.

 The action chain executes each link sequentially.
 It maintains an `args` object that is passed to each link in the chain, links can modify this args object by returning an object.
 When a link returns an object that value is spread onto the chains current args object.